 4. Gin keeps your skin healthy and bright.

-Additionally when you focus alcohol consumption on gin-based drinks, these drinks are often relatively low calorie with lots of natural ingredients like citrus fruit so you will skip the negative associations with sugar that effect everything from clogged arteries to liver disease to heart disease.
+Additionally, when you focus alcohol consumption on gin-based drinks, these drinks are often relatively low calorie with lots of natural ingredients like citrus fruit so you will skip the negative associations with sugar that affect everything from clogged arteries to liver disease to heart disease.

 5. Gin promotes weight loss.